lucendio/lecture-devops-infos/content/guide/decisions.md

 cluster.

-### Public cloud provider or university resources?
+## Public cloud provider or university resources?

-The university resources are limited to Gitlab and a Kubernetes cluster.
+The university resources are limited to GitLab and a Kubernetes cluster.
 While this might be everything you need to implement the project, both have some limitations:

-* Gitlab: no administrative access to the [runners](https://docs.gitlab.com/runner/); but can [add any other machine (workstation or virtual cloud instance) as a runner](https://docs.gitlab.com/runner/register/) to you project
+* GitLab: no administrative access to the [runners](https://docs.gitlab.com/runner/); but can [add any other machine (workstation or virtual cloud instance) as a runner](https://docs.gitlab.com/runner/register/) to you project
 * Kubernetes: [namespaced resources](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#not-all-objects-are-in-a-namespace)
   as mentioned above